Croatia set to enter euro, borderless Europe club

 "We will cry for our kuna, prices will soar," said Drazen Golemac, a 63-year-old pensioner from Zagreb.

-"Nothing changes on January 1, all is calculated in euros for two decades anyway," said clerk Neven Banic.
+Croatians have long valued their most precious assets such as cars and apartments in euros, displaying a lack of confidence in the local currency.

-Officials have defended the decisions to join the eurozone and Schengen, with Prime Minister Andrej Plenkovic saying Wednesday that they were "two strategic goals of a deeper EU integration".
+Officials have defended the decision to join the eurozone and Schengen, with Prime Minister Andrej Plenkovic saying Wednesday that they were "two strategic goals of a deeper EU integration".

 Croatia, a former Yugoslav republic of 3.9 million people that fought a war of independence in the 1990s, joined the European Union in 2013.